Mathematical Foundations

 What Was Calibrated (Inputs)

-These values were used as inputs to construct the model:
+These values were directly used to determine the model’s parameters:

 | Prediction | Model Value | Comparison Value | Agreement |